Code-Institute-Submissions/SpendWise/README.md

 - Type ‘git clone’ and then paste the URL you copied.
 Press Enter.

 |
--

 ## Credits

-All Images used across the site were sourced from either pexels.com, freely available images.
-The Navbar bars Icon was taken from font awesome.
+- The images used on the website pexels.com, freely available images.

-I found inspiration for certain parts of my ReadMe from Previous ReadMe's to ensure It was thorough and well explained.
-I relied heavily on the Code institute course work, particularly the Django walk through projects.
-Further information was learned from several walk through projects available freely on youtube and websites like stackoverflow and geekforgeeks etc.

-footer icons form code institue
+- The footer social media Icons were generated from font awesome and I took inspiration from Code Institutes love running project.

+- I used Code institute's walthrough projects "Hello Django" and "I think, therefore I blog" to learn the Django fundamentals